Note that you should have enough permissions to create spaces.

 q can be passed to define the JPEG compression quality between 1 and 100 and the fm parameter can be used to change the format to either "png" or "jpg".

-Note that localization is only available in the Pro and Enterprise plans.
-To translate a field, you should do the following:
+To localize a field, you should do the following:

 When working with fields containing multiple references, you might benefit from a reference editor.
 The editor streamlines the task of creating, editing and publishing related entries by displaying them all in a single view.
 To activate the editor, in the Content Model section, open the field settings, navigate to the Appearance tab and select the "Use bulk editing" checkbox.
 Now save the changes and you can start using the feature.